Six things you're doing wrong on dating apps, and how to fix them

 There is a great scene in the most recent series of Master Of None when Aziz goes on a number of dates via a dating app, and his opening chat up line is kind of brilliant.

-Unfortunately we don't all have the originality or comic timing of Aziz Ansari (or his fellow show screenwriters), but that doesn't mean you have to go to far the other way, either.
+Unfortunately we don't all have the originality or comic timing of Aziz Ansari (or his screenwriters), but that doesn't mean you have to go too far the other way, either.

 I'll give you an example of what I mean: